-Council for Accreditation of Educator Preparation (CAEP)
+The National Council for Accreditation of Teacher Education (NCATE) now under Council for the Accreditation of Educator Preparation (CAEP)

-The School of Education at Clark Atlanta University is accredited by the Council for Accreditation of Educator Preparation (CAEP), www.caep.org.
-This accreditation covers Early Childhood Education, Early Childhood Post-Baccalaureate Certificate, Secondary Mathematices and Science, Special Education-General Curriculum, Counselor Education, and Educational Leadership.
+The School of Education at Clark Atlanta University is accredited by the National Council for Accreditation of Teacher Education (NCATE), www.ncate.org.
+This accreditation covers Early Childhood Education, Early Childhood Education Post-Baccalaureate Certificate, Secondary Mathematics and Science, Special Education- General Curriculum, Counselor Education, and Educational Leadership.
 However, the accreditation does not include individual education courses institution offers to P-12 educators for professional development, re-licensure or other purposes.